Feyerabend/ABC80/BEFORE.md

 like IBM, Honeywell-Bull, CDC etc.

-Maybe a bit ironic is the cirumstance that DIAB (as the company later was called), was later on bought in 1994 by Bull recently renationalized.
+Maybe a bit ironic is the cirumstance that DIAB (as the company later was called), was bought in 1991 by Bull, later in 1994 denationalized.

 The functions of the computer is described such as it could be used for word processing, data collection, as a terminal,